Error Feedback Can Accurately Compress Preconditioners

-Despite slightly higher training loss than D-MFAC ($2.185$), S-MFAC has comparable $70.01\%$ validation accuracy, which is very strong for this model and training recipe.
+Despite slightly higher training loss than D-MFAC ($2.185$), S-MFAC has comparable $70.01\%$ validation accuracy, which is strong for this model and training recipe.
 Thus, even for this challenging task, compressing the preconditioner essentially recovers the accuracy of the dense M-FAC optimizer.
 When we examine the behavior of S-MFAC as we decrease gradient density, we observe that, remarkably, S-MFAC with $k=0.17\%$ (only $\approx 20k$ entries!) still achieves comparable accuracy to SGD, and that accuracy decreases gradually.
 However, the resulting preconditioned gradients are not necessarily very sparse.

+{We also run Shampoo in the same settings and we found that the memory usage is lower, but comes at a significantly higher running time (around $3\times$).
+We provide details on Shampoo comparison in Appendix~\ref{appendix:imagenet-rn18-shampoo}.}

 To examine memory, we ran the experiments on a single A100 GPU and recorded the max memory usage throughout the entire process via the \textsc{nvidia-smi} tool.
 We find that SGD uses $12.8$ GB and S-MFAC $14.3$ GB, while D-MFAC in the same setting needs $59$ GB.